cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-select.md

 The query optimizer takes `LIMIT` into account when generating a query plan, so you are very likely to get different plans (yielding different row orders) depending on what you use for `LIMIT` and `OFFSET`.
 Thus, using different `LIMIT/OFFSET` values to select different subsets of a query result will give inconsistent results unless you enforce a predictable result ordering with `ORDER BY`.
 This is not a defect; it is an inherent consequence of the fact that SQL does not promise to deliver the results of a query in any particular order unless `ORDER BY` is used to constrain the order.

 It is even possible for repeated executions of the same `LIMIT` query to return different subsets of the rows of a table, if there is not an `ORDER BY` to enforce selection of a deterministic subset.
-Again, this is not a bug; Greenplum does not guarantee determinism of the results in such a case.
+Again, this is not a bug; Cloudberry Database does not guarantee determinism of the results in such a case.

-### The Locking Clause
+### The `LOCKING` clause

 `FOR UPDATE`, `FOR NO KEY UPDATE`, `FOR SHARE`, and `FOR KEY SHARE` are *locking clauses*; they affect how `SELECT` locks rows as they are obtained from the table.
 The Global Deadlock Detector affects the locking used by `SELECT` queries that contain a locking clause (`FOR <lock_strength>`).
 The Global Deadlock Detector is enabled by setting the gp_enable_global_deadlock_detector configuration parameter to `on`.